Coding-Enhanced Cooperative Jamming for Secret Communication: The MIMO Case: SD-based Low-complexity Precoder Design for the MIMO Case

-A similar problem has been studied in \cite{fakoorian2011solutions}.
-Differently, for user~$1$, \cite{fakoorian2011solutions} considers a special constraint $\bm F_1 \preceq \bm S$ (see \cite[(4)]{fakoorian2011solutions}), where $\bm S$ is a positive semi-definite matrix.
-The constraint ${\text {tr}}(\bm F_1) \leq P_1$ in (\ref{max_SR_GN_jam}) is more general.
-Due to the special constraint, the system's performance is limited and the scheme provided in \cite{fakoorian2011solutions} does not apply here.
-Problem (\ref{max_SR_GN_jam}) is non-convex and analytically intractable.
-We solve it by iteratively optimizing $\bm F_1$ and $\bm F_2$, i.e., solving
+If Tx2 adopts the GN scheme for cooperative jamming, we consider problem (\ref{max_SR_GN}).
+A similar problem has been studied in \cite{fakoorian2011solutions} under the constraint $\bm Q_1 \preceq \bm S$ (see \cite[(4)]{fakoorian2011solutions}) for Tx1, where $\bm S$ is some positive semi-definite matrix.
+Obviously, the constraint ${\text {tr}}(\bm Q_1) \leq P_1$ considered in this paper is more general.
+Due to the more restrictive constraint, the system's performance may be limited and the scheme provided in \cite{fakoorian2011solutions} does not apply here.